ImageMagick/Usage-Markdown/color_mods/index.md

 Note that the "`-level`" and "`+level`", are in actual fact the exact reverse of each other when given the same argument.
 That is, one maps values to the range extremes, while the other maps from the range extremes.

-For example here we compress the colors of the test image using "`+level`", then decompress them again using "`-level`", so as to restore the image close to its original appearance.
+For example, here we compress the colors of the test image using "`+level`", then decompress them again using "`-level`", so as to restore the image close to its original appearance.

 ~~~
 convert  test.png  +level 20%  -level 20%  test_level_undo.png